FOREX-ECB bond plan boosts euro, dollar volatile

 * Dollar hits record low vs Swiss franc on U.S. downgrade

-But as both insitutions fell short of details, the dollar wallowed not far from its record low against the Swiss franc, weakened after Standard & Poor's downgrade of the U.S. credit rating, with dollar-funding pressure emerging.
+But the dollar wallowed not far from its record low against the Swiss franc after Standard & Poor's downgrade of the U.S. credit rating last Friday, with dollar-funding pressure emerging.

-The risk-sensitive Australian and New Zealand currencies stayed on the backfoot with the Aussie hitting a four-month trough vs the dollar after oil fell sharply and Asian bourses were battered, driving the safe haven Swiss franc and yen higher.
+Commodity currencies gained some respite after Asian stocks fell less than initially feared, but they remained under pressure as traders said they wanted to see how European markets react after the European central bank's statement.

-"The G7 and the ECB didn't prevent investors from pulling out from riskier assets, but I think the ECB will buy substantial amounts of Italian and Spanish debt, providing some confidence to the jittery markets," said Osamu Takashima, chief FX analyst at Citibank.
+The ECB said it would "actively implement" a bond buying programme, signalling it would buy Italian and Spanish bonds to halt financial market contagion.

 "They (the G7 leaders) are working against pretty bearish market sentiment generated over the last couple of weeks and culminating in the historic nature of the events over the weekend," said Greg Gibbs, strategist at RBS in Sydney.

-The euro was up 0.3 percent at $1.4313, after briefly climbing as high as $1.4432, up more than a cent from late New York levels on Friday and a long way from last week's troughs around $1.4055.
+The euro briefly climbed as high as $1.4432, up more than a cent from late New York levels on Friday and a long way from last week's lows around $1.4055.

-Against the yen it edged up to 112.51 yen from New York's 112.16, before reversing direction to stand at 111.63, as the yen got support from weakness in other crosses.
+Traders in Tokyo also said that as the Australian and New Zealand dollars struggled against the greenback investors scooped up the euro, encouraged by the stance of the ECB and G7.
+The common currency was up 0.6 percent at $1.4353.

-Both the franc and the yen were bolstered by safe-haven flows, keeping alive the threat of intervention by Swiss and Japanese authorities to weaken their currencies, whose strength is severely harming their economies.
+Both the franc and yen remained underpinned by safe-haven flows, keeping alive the threat of intervention by Swiss and Japanese authorities to weaken their currencies.

 "We'll likely see intervention again should speculative moves push the yen up sharply.
 Japanese authorities probably would want to keep (the dollar) above 77.10 yen, the level where they initially stepped in to intervene (on Thursday)," said Yunosuke Ikeda, a senior forex strategist at Nomura Securities.

-The dollar fell as low as 77.60 yen on the EBS trading platform and touched a record low versus the Swiss franc under 0.7500 .
-Over the past month it has shed some 6 percent against the Swiss franc and about 4 percent against the yen .
+The dollar fell as low as 77.94 yen and touched a record low versus the Swiss franc under 0.7500 .
+Over the past month it has shed 6 percent against the Swiss franc and about 4 percent against the yen .

-Underscoring lingering anxiety in the market, gold , another safe haven, surged 2.3 percent to another record high above $1,700 an ounce, while commodities tied to economic growth slumped, with U.S. crude oil futures CLc1 down 3.5 percent.
+Underscoring lingering anxiety in the market, gold , another safe haven, hit a record high around $1,689 an ounce, while commodities tied to economic growth fell, with U.S. crude oil futures CLc1 down 2.6 percent.

 "There are few places you can obviously hide ... and the ones that you can hide in are doing very well.
 Gold is the beneficiary because there is no central bank to sell it," Gibbs added.